 The Oneline Display Options Dialog allows you to customize the appearance of the presently selected oneline diagram.
 To view this dialog, either select Options/Tools > Oneline Display from the main menu or choose Oneline Display Options from the oneline's local menu.
-Please see Oneline Display Options Dialog for more information.
+Please see the Oneline Display Options Dialog help for Run Mode and Edit Mode for more information.